joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6489988/2025/07/12/paul-skenes-tarik-skubal-all-star-game-starters-mutual-respect/

 **Shohei Ohtani is bullying hitters and trusting his fastball.
 The Dodgers needed it**\
-`"You could see it … that different demeanor that he carries on days that he pitches," Dodgers manager Dave Roberts said.`\
+`"You could see it â¦ that different demeanor that he carries on days that he pitches," Dodgers manager Dave Roberts said.`\
 https://nytimes.com/athletic/6490560/2025/07/12/dodgers-win-giants-shohei-ohtani-hitters-fastball/

 **Paul Skenes, Tarik Skubal named as MLB All-Star Game starting pitchers**\